nus-cs2103-AY2324S1/ip/docs/README.md

 ### Searching for tasks

-The chatbot also allows you to search for tasks matching a specific description.
+The chatbot also allows you to search for 'tasks' matching a specific description.
 Suppose I want to search for a task with the keyword _run_ in the description:
    1. Type _search run_
    2. The chatbot will automatically list out all tasks with descriptions containing the keyword _run_
    3. If no tasks containing the _run_ keyword exists, the chatbot will return the following message: ***There are no tasks matching your description.
 Please try another search keyword***